 Yes.
-The most current (2018-2027) Transportation Improvement Program (TIP) was adopted by CAMPO on October 25, 2017.
-The NC Board of Transportation had approved the FY 2018-2027 Statewide Transportation Improvement Program (STIP) during August 2017.
-Federal law requires that CAMPO approve a FY 2018-2027 Transportation Improvement Program (TIP) that is the region's equivalent to the STIP.
-FHWA certified the FY 2018-2027 STIP in January 2018.
-CAMPO is currently in the process of certifying the FY2020-2029 TIP.
-The FY2020-2029 TIP was adopted by the CAMPO Executive Board on October 16, 2019.
-The NC Board of Transportation Adopted their FY2020-2029 STIP in September of 2019.
-FHWA is anticipated to certify both the TIP and STIP in March of 2020.
+The most current (2020-2029) Transportation Improvement Program (TIP) was adopted by CAMPO on October 16, 2019.
+The NC Board of Transportation had approved the FY 2018-2027 Statewide Transportation Improvement Program (STIP) during September of 2019.
+Federal law requires that CAMPO approve a FY 2020-2029 Transportation Improvement Program (TIP) that is the region's equivalent to the STIP.
+FHWA certified the FY 2018-2027 STIP in March 2020.
 The TIP is fiscally constrained, updated every two years; and adopted by the MPO and the Governor.
 The transit portion of the STIP and TIP is developed cooperatively with the state and local transit operators; but updated through a slightly different process.
 The TIP also matches project programming funds as found within the fiscally constrained 2045 MTP.
-The FY 2018-2027 has been amended thrice during FY 2018, four times during FY 2019, and three times in FY2020 to account for changes in project schedules and/or budgets.
+The FY 2020-2029 has been amended twice during FY 2020 and once during FY2019 to account for changes in project schedules and/or budgets.